 Fundamentals I (CS 2500): link to current website here

 Fundamentals II (CS 2510): link to current website here

 Tutors are generally juniors and seniors nominated by advisors.
 Tutors receive tutoring training.
 Tutors operate on a first come, first served basis located in 462.
 Upper Class tutors emphasize support for courses beyond Discrete Structures, Fundamentals I and Fundamentals II.
 Please bring your laptop.

 Tuesdays 5:15pm-7:45pm Liam Fratturo

 Location: 462 WVH

-Liam is a junior pursuing a degree in Computer Science and Game Design, fresh off his first co-op at State Street Bank & Trust as a software development intern.
+Liam is a junior pursuing a degree in Computer Science and Game Design, currently working with Cult Quiet as a full-time programmer.
 He spends his spare time reading, making and playing video games, and watching anime.
-He can help with Computer Graphics, Human Computer Interaction, Object-Oriented Design, Theory of Computation, and Logic and Computation.
-He can also provide assistance with Calculus 1 and 2, Linear Algebra, and Math Fundamentals for Games.
+He can help with Computer Systems, Object-Oriented Design, Theory of Computation, Logic and Computation, and Human Computer Interaction.
+He can also provide assistance with Calculus 1 through 3, Linear Algebra, and Math Fundamentals for Games.

 Northeastern’s Peer Tutoring Program offers a wide range of tutoring services for many introductory level courses and some upper-level courses in the NU Core.